Photo courtesy of Richie Hardcore. Discretion advised: Language in this post may be triggering for some readers. 5 minute read.

 Currently, he sits on the board for White Ribbon NZ fighting against domestic violence and visits schools and universities to talk about stopping sexual and family violence.

 Richie said rape culture is where sexual violence stems from, and porn is tied in closely with the issue.
-The facts are 1 in 5 Australian women have been a victim of sexual violence, and in New Zealand 1 in 3 will report physical or sexual abuse by a partner.
+Experts estimate 1 in 5 Australian women have been a victim of sexual violence, and in New Zealand 1 in 3 will report physical or sexual abuse by a partner.

 “Porn gets left out of the equation because porn is considered cool,” Richie said.
 “But you can’t divorce the Harvey Weinstein’s from porn.”